katsommusi/WMD/README.md

 Purpose of project

-develop ann interactive Web tutorial using the listed technologies
+develop an interactive Web tutorial using the listed technologies

 i am looking for collaborators to work with me on this project